-Revenue is generally recognized from product sales upon shipment to the customer or upon receipt by the customer in accordance with the agreed upon customer terms when title and risk of ownership have passed, the price to the buyer is fixed or determinable and collectability is reasonably assured.
+Revenue is recognized when obligations under the terms of a contract with a customer are satisfied, which includes the control of products transferring to the customer.
+For Uniroyal, this generally occurs when products are shipped and, for UGL, this generally occurs when the customer accepts delivery either at the Company's U.K. facility or at a mutually agreed upon location.
+Revenue is measured as the amount of consideration the Company expects to receive in exchange for products transferred to the customer.
 Based on historical results and analysis, we estimate and calculate provisions for customer rebates and sales returns and allowances and record these estimated amounts as an offset to revenue in the same period the related revenue is recognized.